Neocolours: Current undertakings

-Keyboardist Jimmy Antiporda heads his own company JAM Creations, a company involved in music production and film/video productions for TV and radio commercials, album recordings and music videos.
-He also owns a music school named Music Master: Music School and Recording Arts, located in Capitol Hills, where he teaches Music Production.
-Jimmy has also composed top-charting songs for different artists.
+Keyboardist Jimmy Antiporda heads his own company JAM Creations Corporation, a company involved in music production for television and radio commercials, album recordings and events.
+Jimmy has also composed top-charting songs for different artists; "Makita Kang Muli" (Sugarfree); "Mga Kababayan Ko", "Cold Summer Nites" and "Man From Manila" (Francis Magalona); "Just Love Ngayong Pasko" (various ABS-CBN talents).
+He also composed and arranged for television news and current/public affairs shows including: TV Patrol (ABS-CBN News and Current Affairs); 24 Oras and Unang Hirit (GMA Integrated News and Public Affairs); and Aksyon (News5).

 Lead vocalist Ito Rapadas, who is also a songwriter, is the Original Pilipino Music (OPM) production department managing director for Universal Records.
 Rapadas has produced and overseen important album works for the past years at Universal Records.
-His latest works are as follows: the chart topping and quadruple platinum APO Hiking Society tribute album Kami Napo Muna, Lani Misalucha's 2006 gold record album and the best selling and gold record light jazz album of 2007 - In Love With Bacharach.
+His latest works are as follows: the chart topping and quadruple platinum APO Hiking Society tribute album Kami Napo Muna, Lani Misalucha's 2006 gold record album and the best selling and gold record light jazz album of 2007 - In Love with Bacharach.

 Meanwhile, guitarist Jack Rufo had emerged as one of the Philippine industry's most sought after pop-rock producers and session guitarists.
 His original piece "aratig" is one of the best guitar exhibitions in the Philippines.
 His most outstanding work was for Kitchie Nadal's multi-platinum selling second album in 2004.
 He has since collaborated and produced pop-rock albums and songs by Janella Salvador, Daniel Padilla, Jericho Rosales, Kyla, Barbie Almabis, Yeng Constantino, Rocksteddy and Rivermaya.
 He continues to arrange, compose and produce top selling tracts and singles in the music industry.
+He left the group July 2019.

 Niño Regalado is widely recognized as one of the Philippines' most able session drummers.
 He continues to play for top singers and regularly plays for popular variety TV shows.
 He is also a producer, composer and music arranger.

-Paku Herrera manages his own business in Manila and remains active with his music career.
+Paku Herrera manages his own business in Manila and remains active with his music career as a session bass player.

 Josel Jimenez stayed out of music related activities, but recently returned once more to band music with a group he formed in Davao City.

-Marvin Querido is a musical director and arranger.
+Marvin Querido is an A-listed musical director, arranger & keyboardist.
 He is sought after by many recording artists such as Gary Velanciano, Lani Misalucha, Sarah Geronimo and Piolo Pascual.
-He is currently the owner of his own recording studio, On Q, and he is in-demand by famous artists and singer such as Martin Nievera, Anne Curtis, Angeline Quinto, and Lea Salonga.
+He is currently the owner of his own recording studio, OnQ, and he is in-demand by famous artists and singer such as Martin Nievera, Anne Curtis, Angeline Quinto, and Lea Salonga.
+His arrangements are highly acclaimed by both locally and internationally.